harryhowiefish/makers_todolist/README.md

 ### action list (test first)
-- Change single view title to dyanmic
+- reorganize code to fit pythonanywhere format.
 - see if more tests are needed
-- add docstrings and type hints
-- reorganize code to fit pythonanywhere format.
+- write a better readme
 - create a new branch to do session db

 ### additional function
 - time based